Best Pop Up Displays in 2020

-A very few – the best pop up displays in 2017 – use a silicone edge bead (SEG) sewn into the graphic, which is pushed into a groove on the popup frame.
-While this approach requires a couple of extra hardware pieces that attach to the frame, the finished look is noticeably better, because there is no visible, slightly wrinkled Velcro-seam line behind the graphic – instead, the graphic is taut and smooth, with no wrinkles at all.
-As mentioned, this design requires hanging a couple of frame pieces, and then placing the graphic onto the frame.
+A very few - included in the list of the best pop up displays in 2020 - use a silicone edge graphic (SEG) that has a silicone strip sewn onto the edge of the graphic, which is pushed into a groove on the popup frame.
+While this approach requires a couple of extra hardware pieces that attach to the frame, the finished look is noticeably better, because there is no visible, slightly wrinkled Velcro-seam line behind the graphic - instead, the graphic is taut and smooth, with no wrinkles at all.
 This adds 5 minutes or so to the assembly process, but results in a better look.
 A side benefit is that the graphic is folded up when packed, so it is less likely to get wrinkled even when stored for a longer while.

 Some few of the trade show pop up display manufacturers have continued to refine their offerings, and now offer some extra features.
 These features are limited to just a small group of trade show pop up displays:

 Back-lighting your trade show graphics is becoming increasingly more popular, as it never fails to make the display stand out a bit from the neighboring booth without back-lights.
-We currently offer back-lighting in many of our extrusion frame displays but only two of our best 2017 pop up displays offer back-lighting.
-Both offer a choice of LED or T5 Fluorescent lights.
+We currently offer back-lighting in many of our extrusion frame displays but only a few of our best pop up displays offer back-lighting, with a choice of LED or T5 Fluorescent lights.

 Modularity means you can reconfigure your display into different shapes, using the same hardware, or adding or removing hardware.
 Modularity is much-desired feature in trade show displays, and is normally found in truss systems, as well as some extrusion based and panel based systems.
 Three of our pop up display systems now offer brackets to allow combining frames into longer widths, and adding turns and corners.